manzoliric/create-with-pure-code/README.md

 1 - Create a Simple Website.
 (With Header, Nav, Article, Aside, Footer...) <br>
 2 - Create a Body Mass Index (BMI) Calculator. <br>
 3 - Copy a site you like, without looking at the source code. <br>
-4 - Look a [CodePen](codepen.io) and copy something that you think is nice, without seeing the code.
+4 - Look a [CodePen](codepen.io) and copy something that you think is nice, without seeing the code. <br>
 5 - Create a To Do List. <br>

 #### JavaScript